Flexpa Link

 You can add Flexpa Link to your application within a couple of minutes.

-Inside an HTML document add the Flexpa Link script to create a global FlexpaLink
+Inside an HTML document add the <script>

-object in your application:
+object in your application.

 Add script tag